What is a Tooth Extraction?

 These teeth are generally the last four teeth to erupt, making their grand entrance between ages 17 and 25.
 When they come through correctly, healthy wisdom teeth can help you chew.
 It’s normal to feel a little discomfort when your wisdom teeth appear, but if you have pain, see your dentist immediately.

 Why do wisdom teeth need to be removed?

 Because most people don’t have the room in their mouth to accommodate wisdom teeth, they are often removed.
 As a result of the lack of space, you can end up experiencing pain, infection, and impaction.
-Dental x-rays will help Dr. Grover at Horizon Family Dental determine any current or potential damage to the surrounding teeth and oral structures to better understand your risk.
+Dental x-rays will help our Peterborough dentists at Horizon Family Dental, determine any current or potential damage to the surrounding teeth and oral structures to better understand your risk.

-After your examination, Dr. Grover will work with you to determine when and if your wisdom teeth should be removed.
+After your examination, our Peterborough dentists will work with you to determine when and if your wisdom teeth should be removed.
 Most people are encouraged to remove their wisdom teeth before any problems arise.

 Wisdom Teeth Related Problems

 Is your tooth pain or discomfort wisdom teeth related?
 Wisdom teeth can cause numerous problems if they erupt improperly or without enough space.